MBR111/CivilEng/README.md

 # LRS:
-Based on and existing polyline (vector file), the linear referencing marks and text are created for each 25 and 100 m intervals.
+Based on and existing polyline (vector file), the linear referencing marks and text are created for 25 and 100 m intervals.

 <p align="center">
    <img width="700" src="/support/LRS_sample_image.png">